 Any substance that enters the body creates a physiological reaction.
 When cannabinoids like CBD and THC enters the body, they interact with the body’s cannabinoid receptors.
 THC mainly binds to CB1 and CB2 receptors.
 It is important to note that these receptors are located in the central nervous and peripheral nervous systems.
 Therefore, it makes sense that consuming THC can alter perception, memory, and concentration, leaving people feeling intoxicated.
 CBD mainly binds to the other receptors in the body, of which there are many.
 This explains why CBD does not cause intoxication.
-Furthermore, CBD changes the way THC binds to CB1 receptors, so when a person consumes high amounts THC and CBD simultaneously, the intoxicating effects of THC are weakened.
+Furthermore, CBD changes the way THC binds to CB1 receptors, so when a person consumes high amounts THC and CBD simultaneously, the intoxicating effects of THC are lessened.

 Instead of binding to cannabinoid receptors, CBD binds to our serotonin receptors, and this is just one of many receptors with which CBD is interacting.
 Serotonin controls things like mood, the experience of pain, and sleep functions.
 CBD also binds to vanilloid receptors, which influence inflammation and perception of pain.
 Another way CBD interacts with the human body is by binding to orphan receptors.
 They play a role in how blood pressure is regulated, the migration of cancer cells, and bone density and reabsorption.
 These are just examples of how CBD interacts with the body’s receptors, and the specific ways CBD impacts us is still the subject of research.

 Some believe that CBD binds to receptors that remain undiscovered, thus the mystery of CBD’s functioning.
 Additionally, many professionals think that aside from just binding to receptors, CBD has other functions.
 It may prevent the breakdown of endocannabinoids, for example.
-What we do know is this.
-CBD seems to target more than 65 areas of the body.
+What we do know is this, CBD seems to target more than 65 areas of the body.
 The body’s mechanisms are not isolated.
 They overlap, which means the potential health benefits of CBD are extensive, even if they are currently uncertain.

 By the sheer fact that CBD reaches so many areas of the body, contributes to the ongoing research that provides scientists and researchers confidence that CBD has widespread effects on health.
 That being said, keep in mind that not much has been confirmed about the therapeutic benefits of the cannabinoids THC and CBD.
 As a result, when you use cannabis for medical reasons, you are still doing so at your own risk.
 If you have concerns or if you plan to use CBD for a particular condition, consult your doctor.
 It is not currently recommended to use cannabis as a replacement for other medications prescribed by your doctor because of the lack of clinical studies to prove its effectiveness.